Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 ## Quickstart

 To open a session to a Lightstreamer Server, you need to configure a [LightstreamerClient](./kotlin/com/lightstreamer/client/LightstreamerClient.kt).
-A minimal version of the code that creates a LightstreamerClient and connects to the Lightstreamer Server on *https://push.lightstreamer.com* will look like this:
+A minimal version of the code that creates a LightstreamerClient, connects to the Lightstreamer Server and subscribes an item, will look like this:

 ```kotlin
 import com.lightstreamer.client.LightstreamerClient